adrientoub/MyMaya/SCRIPT.md

 ## Numbers

-There are integers and doubles, doubles always end with a point.
+There are integers and doubles, doubles always contain a point.
 Numbers can be positive or negative.
 Doing operations mixing both integers and doubles will end up with a double.

     integer ::= digit { digit }